shalivan/pxl.ink/_posts/UE5/04-01-01-U_FluidNinja.md

 - enable "UV from Hit" engine feature

 ### Project Basics
-- Ninja folows points, socets, bones - not shapes
+- Ninja follows points, sockets, bones - not shapes
 - can corelate materials with tags